jfree/jfreesvg/README.md

 Change History
 --------------

-Version 3.5 (not yet released)
+Version 4.0 (not yet released)
+- created a module for JFreeSVG: 'org.jfree.svg';
+- increased the minimum required Java version to 11;
+- changed the Maven artifact ID to match the module name;
+- removed 'graphics2d' from the package names;
 - fix drawArc() and fillArc() methods to draw pie arcs;
-- use java.util.Base64 instead of javax.xml.bind.DatatypeConverter;
+- use java.util.Base64 instead of javax.xml.bind.DatatypeConverter.
-- minimum required Java version is now 1.8.

 Version 3.4 (10 February 2019)